Processing math: 100%

 • time_stepper specifies the order of the Runge-Kutta (RK) time integration scheme that is used for temporal integration in simulation, from the 1st to 5th order by corresponding integer.
 Note that time_stepper = 3 specifies the total variation diminishing (TVD), third order RK scheme (Gottlieb and Shu, 1998).

 • weno_eps specifies the lower bound of the WENO nonlinear weights.
-Practically, weno_eps $<10^{-6}$ is used.
+It is recommended to set weno_eps to 10^{-6} for WENO-JS, and to 10^{-40} for other WENO variants.

 • mp_weno activates monotonicity preservation in the WENO reconstruction (MPWENO) such that the values of reconstructed variables do not reside outside the range spanned by WENO stencil (Balsara and Shu, 2000; Suresh and Huynh, 1997).